 Research by Bionic analysed the UK industries that used the most business energy – electricity and gas combined – in 2023.

-In 2023, the commercial and miscellaneous services sector was the most energy-intensive industry, consuming 169,972,450 MWh of power annually.
+According to UK business energy statistics in 2023, the commercial and miscellaneous services sector is the most energy-intensive industry, consuming 169,972,450 MWh of power annually.
 This is more than double the next highest industry of public administration at 64,883,770 MWh per year.

-Bar chart showing most energy-intensive industries in the UK by combined annual usage
+The most energy-intensive industries in the UK by combined annual usage (2023)

 Outside of public administration, every other industry consumes less than half that of commercial enterprises.
 Manufacturing and industrial services had a combined energy usage of over 42 million MWh yearly, still dwarfing sectors like agriculture, which required around 17.5 million MWh.